When we started in 1983 we wanted to build more than just an office block, business park or commercial property.

 In 1983, a chapter of industrial history ended as John Player & Sons cigarette factory, originally opened in 1953, closed its doors in Stirling.
-A year later, the building was handed over to the Central Region Industry and Business Park Trust Ltd and Stirling Enterprise Park (STEP) was formed.
+Central Region Industry and Business Park Trust Ltd, known today as STEP was formed in November 1983, and a year later, the building was handed over to the Central Region Industry and Business Park Trust Ltd and name Stirling Enterprise Park.
 The site was then officially opened on 25th January 1985 by Mr David Murray.

 One of the first of its kind, STEP’s goal was to ‘help grow the environment for growth and enterprise in Stirling’.
 Offering low-cost business premises, with the unique concept of offering free Business Support services, the opening of the site attracted royalty.